TUM-DSE/sys-lab/README.md

 - **Presentation** Oral presentations (25-30 mins + 5 mins Q&A) will be held in front of the other students after each stage.
 The students will also give a demo of their systems in the final presentation.
 The audience will also be evaluated on their questions.

-- **Report and peer-review.** Students will write a technical report (~4 pages) that covers the description of the project, the results of exercising the source code, and description and evaluation of the contributions of the team.
-Students will also evaluate each others’ reports (two reports in total).
-Each report will be assigned a number of anonymous reviewers that will evaluate the report and give advice to improve it.
-The quality of the reviews (argumentation, ways to improve the report, …) will be evaluated.
+- **Report** Students will write a technical report (~4 pages) that covers the description of the project, the results of exercising the source code, and description and evaluation of the contributions of the team.

 ## Registration

-- **Capacity:** We plan to have around 32 places (8 teams) in the lab.
+- **Capacity:** We plan to have around 36 places (9 teams) in the lab.
 - **Deadline:** Two weeks after the matching period, we will formally enroll you for the course.
 If you want to drop out, you will need to inform us before the registration deadline.

 ## Slack workspace